 Although there are many kinds of nootropics and many ingredients available, in this article, we’ll focus on nootropics for anxiety.
 We’ll talk about the rising demand for these supplements, and we’ll discuss some of the most popular and interesting ingredients for nootropics for anxiety according to the latest scientific research.

-Whether you’re a supplement brand interested in formulating these products, or you’re a consumer interested in giving them a try, these nootropics for anxiety are worth learning about.
+Whether you’re a supplement manufacturer in formulating these products, or you’re a consumer interested in giving them a try, these nootropics for anxiety are worth learning about.

 The demand for nootropics for anxiety